-The Assembly bill 2039, requires hospitals to disclose to patients, which out-of-network providers will be billing them before a patient undergoes procedure or surgery.
+The Assembly bill 2039, requires hospitals to disclose to patients, which out-of-network providers will be billing them before a patient undergoes a procedure or surgery.

 Murphy said, “Each year nearly 170,000 New Jersey citizens get medical bills which they didn’t expect.
 “Bills for services performed, unbeknownst to them, for professionals outside the networks.”

 “No one likes to be blindsided.
 But that’s what’s been happening to residents who did not know they were getting out-of-network medical care until they received a bill in the mail,” Assembly Speaker Craig Coughlin added.

 The new bill that turns into law will allow for a state-regulated, binding arbitration process between patients and out-of-network providers to settle costs of an out-of-network bill.